stevenblair/rapid61850/README.md

  - In C/C++ Build > Settings > Tool Settings > Libraries, use the following Library search path (-L):
    - "${workspace_loc:/${ProjName}/Lib}"
  - Build the C project, and copy the `rapid61850.dll` file from the Release folder to the `java_interface` project directory.
- - create and run your Java code, e.g.:
+ - Create your Java code, e.g.:

     ```java
     public class Main {